Power of masking methods for adaptive testing in a multivariate normal means problem: Comparing the asymptotic powers of the three methods

 \subsection{Overview of asymptotic power results}

 We derive the power of three methods under two choices of prior in a unified framework (Figure~\ref{fig:theory-schematic}), which pinpoints how methodological differences translate to power differences.
-Our framework involves understanding the properties of each of the five objects computed by each method (Figure~\ref{fig:common-paradigm}): $\bm X^\learn$, $\bm X^\score$, $\hat{\bm v}$, $\bm S$, and $\widehat{\mathcal R}$.
-Note that $\hat{\bm v}$ stands in place of $\hat \Lambda$ because it is the relevant portion of the prior to learn under the two considered priors~\eqref{eq:priors}.
+Our framework involves understanding the properties of five key objects computed by each method (Figure~\ref{fig:common-paradigm}): $\bm X^\learn$, $\bm X^\score$, $\hat{\bm v}$, $\bm S$, and $\widehat{\mathcal R}$.
+Note that $\hat{\bm v}$ stands in place of $\hat \Lambda$ because it is the relevant portion of the prior to learn under the two priors considered~\eqref{eq:priors}.

 \paragraph{$\bm X^\learn$.} Split BH and BONuS mask the input data $\bm X$ prior to learning.
-We observe that, under our data-generating model, we can express these masking operations as transformations of the three parameters governing the asymptotic behavior of the data~\eqref{eq:asymptotic-regime}: the non-null proportion $\gamma$, aspect ratio $c$, and signal strength $h$.
+As \citet{Weinstein2017} did in a different setting, we express these masking operations as transformations of the three parameters governing the asymptotic behavior of the data~\eqref{eq:asymptotic-regime}: the non-null proportion $\gamma$, aspect ratio $c$, and signal strength $h$.
 It is easy to verify that splitting weakens the signal strength by a factor of $\sqrt{\pi_\spl}$ while null augmentation decreases the non-null proportion and aspect ratio by a factor of $\pi_\aug$:

 By contrast, In-sample BH leaves the input data unchanged prior to learning.

 \paragraph{$\bm X^\score$.} Only Split BH uses masked data $\bm X^\score$ for scoring; the other two methods use the original data $\bm X$.
 The masking operation for Split BH weakens the signal strength in the scoring data by a factor of $\sqrt{1 - \pi_\spl}$.